What does God say about intimacy?

 Purpose of Marriage

-There are three areas of intimacy that at the same time must be pursued.
-None are perfectly reached, but even in their infancy provide great joy and delight of the two.
-These three areas of intimacies include heart, spirit and physical.
+There are three areas of intimacy that, at the same time, must be pursued.
+None is perfectly reached, but even in their infancy, they provide great joy and delight for the two.
+These three areas of intimacy include heart, spirit, and physical.

 Summary

 God has designed marriage to flourish as people draw close to Him.
-They learn of a kind of intimacy and faithfulness from Himself.
+They learn of a kind of intimacy and faithfulness from Him.
 Our spouses might disappoint us, but our Lord never will.
-Where else should we go to find this love than God Himself from which true love flows.
+Where else should we go to find this love than God Himself, from whom true love flows.

 Let's discuss next the three aspects of the design of marriage as found in intimacy.